Messier 85

 Messier 85 (also known as M85 or NGC 4382 or PGC 40515 or ISD 0135852) is a lenticular galaxy, or elliptical galaxy for other authors, in the Coma Berenices constellation.
-It is 60 million light-years away, and it is estimated to be 125,000 light-years across.
+It is 60 million light-years away, and has a diameter of about 36.99 kpc across.

-It was discovered by Pierre Méchain in 1781.
-It is within the outskirts of the Virgo cluster, and is relatively isolated.
+Pierre Méchain discovered M85 in 1781.
+It is within the outskirts of the Virgo Cluster, and is relatively isolated.

 Properties

 M85 is extremely poor in neutral hydrogen and has a very complex outer structure with shells and ripples that are thought to have been caused by a merger with another galaxy that took place between 4 and 7 billion years ago, as well as a relatively young (<3 billion years old) stellar population on its centermost region, some of it in a ring, that may have been created by a late starburst.
 Like other massive, early-type galaxies, it has different populations of globular clusters.
 Aside from the typical "red" and "blue" populations, there is also a population with intermediate colors and an even redder population.
 It is likely transitioning from being a lenticular galaxy into an elliptical galaxy.